PingIDM

 For a mapping that has managed objects as the source, an implicit synchronization is triggered if any source property changes, regardless of whether the modified property is explicitly defined as a source property in the mapping.

-This default behavior is helpful in situations where no source properties are explicitly defined—any property within the object is included as part of the mapping.
+This default behavior is helpful in situations where no source properties are explicitly defined.
+Any property within the object is included as a part of the mapping.

 However, this behavior adds a processing overhead, because every mapping from the managed object is invoked when any managed object property changes.
 If several mappings are configured from the managed object, this default behavior can cause performance issues.